stjepangrgic/stjepangrgic.com/pages/book-list.md

 But I discovered a joy of reading while going through Harry Potter and the Goblet of Fire.
 That was actually the first book I read front to back.
 Eventually, my mind and eyes syncronised and now reading is not so hard to do.

-### Big boost
+### How to read
-Big jump in my reading came after finding a recommendation on [how to read a book](https://www.vanschneider.com/how-to-read-a-book) by Tobias van Schneider.
+Big boost in my reading came after finding a recommendation on [how to read a book](https://www.vanschneider.com/how-to-read-a-book) by Tobias van Schneider.
 It resonated with me.
 I started to read more.
 So for this page, I shamelessly stole [his title](https://www.vanschneider.com/my-favorite-books-on-creativity-productivity-life).

 ### Favourite books
 Here is the list of some of the books that left a significant impact on me.